FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

-If the single query with several conjunct fails without Z3 reporting any further information that F* can reconstruct into a localized error message, F* splits the query in to its conjuncts and tries each of them in isolation, so as to isolate the failing conjunct it any.
+If the single query with several conjunct fails without Z3 reporting any further information that F* can reconstruct into a localized error message, F* splits the query into its conjuncts and tries each of them in isolation, so as to isolate the failing conjunct it any.
 However, sometimes, when tried in this mode, the proof of all conjuncts can succeed.